text © Don Davis

 The morning of October 3,

-of the camouflage draped buildings Captain Walter Dornberger stood
+one of the camouflage draped buildings Captain Walter Dornberger

-with a microphone in one hand, his powerful binoculars in the
+stood with a microphone in one hand, his powerful binoculars in

-other.
-Near him a small television apparatus provided a tiny pale
+the other.
+Near him a small television apparatus provided a tiny

-picture of the A-4, which was hidden from direct view by a tree
+pale picture of the A-4, which was hidden from direct view by

-covered low hill.
-The benevolence written into his features was
+a tree covered low hill.
+The benevolence written into his features

-starkly highlighted in the bright sun with lines of worry.
-This
+was starkly highlighted in the bright sun with lines of worry.

-was probably going to be the critical demonstration of the worthiness
+This was probably going to be the critical demonstration of the

-of the idea he and his gathered talent had long slaved for.
-Next
+worthiness of the idea he and his gathered talent had long slaved

-to Dornberger stood his lifelong friend, Colonel Leo Zanssen.
+for.
+Next to Dornberger stood his lifelong friend, Colonel Leo

-Both men had no love for the Nazis and as a military commander
+Zanssen.
+Both men had no love for the Nazis and as a military

-of Peenemunde Zanssen had assisted Dornberger in keeping the Party
+commander of Peenemunde Zanssen had assisted Dornberger in keeping

 The paved facilities around them gave away in